siriusctrl/COMP90024-CCC-notes/README.md

 -
     |||
     |---|---|
     |Virtual Machine Monitor/Hypervisor|The virtualisation layer between the underlying hardware the virtual machines and guest operating systems it supports.
+Give a perception of a whole machine.
     |Virtual Machine|A representation of a real machine using hardware/software that can host a guest operating system
     |Guest Operating System|An operating system that runs in a virtual machine environment that would otherwise run directly on a separate physical system.
 1. What happens in a VM?